The Most-Visited Tourist Attraction In Every State

 Michigan: The Henry Ford Museum (Dearborn)

 Michigan is known for its automotive industry and history.
 So, of course, it's home to the best place to learn about American cars' past, present, and future.
 The Henry Ford Museum is tucked away in Dearborn and welcomes roughly 1.8 million annual visitors.
 It offers plenty of experiences like exploring vintage car collections and interactive exhibits on automotive innovations.
-Daily admission tickets to the Henry Ford Museum start from $75 as part of their membership program.
+General admission tickets to the Henry Ford Museum start from $36, with discounted tickets available for seniors and youth.

 Minnesota: Mall of America (Bloomington)